Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ## Request Rate Limit

 When a rate limit is exceeded, a status of **429 Too Many Requests** will be returned.
-If the rate limit is exceeded multiple times, the system will restrict your use of your IP and account for 1 minute.
+If the rate limit is exceeded multiple times, the system will restrict your use of your IP and account for at least 1 minute.
 Your remaining request times will be returned in the results.

 ###REST API